-The Performance Demonstration Program (PDP) for headspace gases distributes test gases of volatile organic compounds (VOCs) for analysis.
+The Performance Demonstration Program (PDP) for headspace gases distributes blind audit samples in a gas matrix for analysis of volatile organic compounds (VOCs).
 Participating measurement facilities (i.e., fixed laboratories, mobile analysis systems, and on-line analytical systems) are located across the United States.
-Each distribution is termed a PDP cycle.
+Each sample distribution is termed a PDP cycle.
 These evaluation cycles provide an objective measure of the reliability of measurements performed for transuranic (TRU) waste characterization.

-The primary documents governing the conduct of the PDP are the Quality Assurance Program Document (QAPD) (DOE 1999) and the Waste Isolation Pilot Plant (WIPP) Waste Analysis Plan (WAP) contained in the Hazardous Waste Facility Permit (NMED 1999, as modified) issued by the New Mexico Environment Department (NMED).
+The primary documents governing the conduct of the PDP are the Quality Assurance Program Document (QAPD) (DOE/CBFO-94-1012) and the Waste Isolation Pilot Plant (WIPP) Waste Analysis Plan (WAP) contained in the Hazardous Waste Facility Permit (NM4890139088-TSDF) issued by the New Mexico Environment Department (NMED).
 The WAP requires participation in the PDP; the PDP must comply with the QAPD and the WAP.
 This plan implements the general requirements of the QAPD and the applicable requirements of the WAP for the Headspace Gas (HSG) PDP.